didogrigorov/Python-Algorithmic-Problems/README.md

 # Python-Algorithmic-Problems
-Python Algorithmic problems From AlgoExpert and LeetCode mainly.
+Algorithmic problems solved using Python from AlgoExpert and LeetCode.